***THIS COMPETITION HAS NOW CLOSED***

 Entrants are expected to use the words and phrases to create a contemporary short story on any subject.
 Entries will be judged on the quality of the narrative as well as on the way they celebrate the North East dialect.

-The winner will be announced on Saturday 6 June 2020 and the top 3 entries will receive vouchers worth £100, £50 and £25 respectively.
+The winner will be announced on Saturday 6 June 2020 and the top 3 entries will receive cash prizes of £100, £50 and £25 respectively.

 Entry is free (one entry per person) and all submissions must abide by the terms and conditions.

-Please note: if you are 20 years or over you can enter our adults’ Lost Words Writing Competition.
+Please note: if you are aged between 12-19 years old you are able to enter our Young Writers Lost Words Writing Competition.

 If you require any further information, please email firstname.lastname@example.org.